How to Catch up on Nanny Taxes in 8 Steps

 2. Obtain your tax identification numbers

-If you have not done so already, you will need to get your federal employer identification number (FEIN) and state tax ID.
+If you have not done so already, you must get your federal employer identification number (FEIN) and state tax ID.
 Obtaining an FEIN can be done online.
 For your state, look up your state government website and follow the steps to get your tax ID.

 3. Calculate what your nanny earned each week

-Under the Fair Labor Standards Act, household employees are required to be paid by the hour and at least the prevailing minimum wage rate for your state or locality.
+Under the Fair Labor Standards Act, household employees must be paid by the hour and at least the prevailing minimum wage rate for your state or locality.
 They also receive time and a half for hours worked over 40 in a workweek.

-It is important to break down your employee’s pay and hours worked by week to make sure they were paid at least minimum wage and compensated with overtime pay when applicable.
+It is vital to break down your employee’s pay and hours worked by week to ensure they were paid at least minimum wage and compensated with overtime pay when applicable.

 4. Establish your nanny tax obligation

-You have two main tax responsibilities when you have a household employee like a nanny.
+You have two primary tax responsibilities when you have a household employee, like a nanny.

 There are Social Security and Medicare, commonly called FICA taxes.
 Both you and your employee contribute FICA taxes, which is 7.65 percent of gross wages (Social Security at 6.2 percent and Medicare at 1.45 percent).
 If you have not been remitting these taxes every quarter, you will owe the entire amount when you file your personal tax return.
 Your employee will also owe their share of FICA taxes when they file unless you pay them on their behalf.

-Then you have federal unemployment taxes (FUTA), which are six percent on the first $7,000 of gross wages.
-If you pay state unemployment taxes (SUI), you can likely reduce your FUTA tax rate to 0.6 percent, essentially cutting your obligation from $420 to $42.
+Then you have federal unemployment taxes (FUTA), six percent on the first $7,000 of gross wages.
+If you pay state unemployment taxes (SUI), you may be able to reduce your FUTA tax rate to 0.6 percent, cutting your obligation from $420 to $42.
 When you are set up as an employer in your state, they will provide your SUI rate.

 5. Complete year-end nanny tax forms